The village of Llangennith or "Llangenydd" is in West Gower.

 Sleeps up to 6 people, fully equipped kitchen, bedding and towels provided, washing machine, wet room, lounge area, wood burning stove, deck seating/BBQ area, off road parking, pets by arrangement, centrally located in village with good access to local beach and pub, free wifi, freeview tv.

 Situated half a mile from the main beach, this 100 year old farmhouse has three rooms (2 doubles and 1 family room).
-Charges from £30 per person per night, variable price for children.
+Charges from £35 per person per night (off season, based on 2 sharing) variable price for children.
 Well behaved dogs welcome

 Perfect for groups and families.
 Open all year.
 Pets very welcome.